Arosian-Stagg/TF2-Binds/README.md

 E = calls out for medic and says to team chat "Our Medic is hurt.
 Send help!"

-Q = toggle auto heal with medigun.
+4 = toggle auto heal with medigun.

-R = Switches vac cycles.
+Q = Switches vac cycles.

 mwheeldown = MVM shield.